Granville Stuart: Politician and civic leader

 Over the course of his life, Granville Stuart served in a variety of public offices.
 At one time or the other he was the president of the Deer Lodge Town Committee, chairman of the Deer Lodge County Commission, a trustee in numerous school districts, the College of Montana Montana's first, and the Montana Territorial Prison.
 He served five terms on the Montana Territorial Legislative Assembly.
 He was a lieutenant colonel in the territorial militia.
 In the 1890s, he was a state land agent.
 He was the head librarian in the Butte Public Library between 1905 and 1914.
 He was a founding member of the Society of Montana Pioneers formed in 1884 and served as its president in 1886.

 Author

 Granville Stuart, from a young age kept copious notes, diaries, and journals.
 He routinely kept copies of most all his correspondence, much of which is preserved today by the Montana Historical Society, a society he helped found in 1864.
 He wrote several books on Montana and its pioneer history.
 His writings are considered to be seminal works on the history of the western United States.

 Upon publication of Forty Years On The Frontier, the New York Times wrote:

 Weather Observer

-Granville Stuart was an avid weather observer in the late 1800's for the Deer Lodge area and frequently submitted his observations to the Deer Lodge newspaper, "The New North-West".
-The New North-West gave a great description of his passion in taking observations:
+Granville Stuart was an avid weather observer in the late 1800s for the Deer Lodge area and frequently submitted his observations to the Deer Lodge newspaper, "The New North-West".
+The New North-West gave a description of his passion in taking observations: